sprout90/Decoder-Ring/README.md

 # Decoder-Ring
-Cypher application that will support encoding/decoding using Caesar, Polybus Square and Substition techniques
+Cypher application that will support encoding/decoding using Caesar, Polybius Square and Substition techniques